READ TIME – 7 MINUTES

 You are representing a business that has standards.
 It is important that you uphold these standards through your language, tone and delivery.
 You are the face (or voice) of the company!

-Whilst specific language and terminology will vary depending on the industry you work in, we have some general tips and tricks that will help you get the basics right every time!
+Whilst specific language and terminology will vary depending on the industry you work in, we have some general tips and tricks that will help emphasise the importance of recruitment communication every time!

 - Get straight to the point